The Beginning

 In exchange for military support, the Portuguese acquired the 7 islands from the Sultan of Gujarat in 1534.

-They set up their capital at Bassein, controlled the island for more than a century, and converted thousands to Christianity in and around Bombay.
+They set up their capital at Bassein, controlled the island for over a century, and converted thousands to Christianity in and around Bombay.

 Portugal gifted Bombay to King Charles II